Ziqiao-git/ToolGym/COMMANDS.md

 - `--all`: Verify all queries in the file
 - `--max-iterations`: Max agent reasoning steps (default: 15)
 - `--model`: LLM model (default: `anthropic/claude-3.5-sonnet`)
+- `--refine-output`: Auto-refine insufficient queries and save to this file

 **What it does:**
 1. Loads ONLY reference servers (restricts tool access)